ulgerb/Calculator/README.md

 ## Explanation (Türkçe anlatımı aşağıdadır.)

 - First part of the code is to save the text from the button.
-- In order for "dell" to do the deletion, the displayEntry text needs to be reduced by 1.
+- In order for "del" to do the deletion, the displayEntry text needs to be reduced by 1.
+-     else if (buttonPress === 'del') {
--     displayEntry = displayEntry.substring(0, displayEntry.length - 1);
+          displayEntry = displayEntry.substring(0, displayEntry.length - 1);
+      }

-- Second part, need to verify that the text from displayEntryy is the number.
+- Second part, need to verify that the text from displayEntry is the number.
 -     number_true = function (value) {
           return !isNaN(value);
       }